guynir42/AstroRetriever/README.md

 The file key for the lightcurve object would be the source name in the catalog, appended with `_reduction_XX_of_YY` where `XX` is the number of the reduction (starting at 1), out of a total of `YY` reductions.
-The reduction number is just the order the lightcurves were created by the analysis code, and do not necessarily reflect the time of observations.
+The reduction number is ordered by the start time of observations of each of the lightcurves.

 ### Version control

-**This is not yet implemented.**

-The way version control works is that when running a project (using the `run` command), the parameters for all different classes are collected into a new config file, including changes applied by the user through interactive or script commands.
+The way version control works is that when running a project (using the `run()` command), the parameters for all different classes are collected into an _output config file_, including changes applied by the user through interactive or script commands.
-The _final config file_ will also contain a hash of the git commit that was used, so that even when running the same project with the same parameters but with different code, the final config hash will still be different.
+The _output config file_ will also contain a hash of the git commit that was used, so that even when running the same project with the same parameters but with different code versions, the final config hash will be different.
-It is saved in the project folder, for future reference, and its hash is used to tag the data products folder, containing the reduced data and the analysis results.
+The _output config file_ is saved in the project folder, for future reference, and its sha256 hash
+(the value is stored in the `cfg_hash` attribute) is used to tag the data products folder, containing the reduced data and the analysis results.

-To turn on version control, specify a parameter `version_control: True` in the project config or directly to the parameters object `project.pars.version_control = True`.
+To turn on version control, specify the parameter `version_control: true` in the project config.yaml file, or to the `Project` constructor (`Project(version_control=True)`) or directly to the parameters object `project.pars.version_control = True`.
 You can also use `vc` as short for `version_control`.

-When disabled, the output folder will just be named by the project name, and the content in it could be outdated if the code/parameters were changed.
+When disabled, the output folder will just be named by the project name (in upper case), and the content in it could be outdated if the code/parameters were changed.
 This is useful for exploratory analysis.
-Note that `AstroRetriever` will quietly re-use existing data products even if changes were made to the code or parameters, so if version control is disabled, the user must be responsible for clearing the old database rows and data folders when making substantial changes.
+Note that when version control is off, `AstroRetriever` will quietly re-use existing data products even if changes were made to the code or parameters.
+If version control is disabled, the user must be responsible for clearing the old database rows and data folders when making substantial changes.

-An important caveat is that raw data, downloaded directly from each survey, is not managed by version control, and is shared between projects.
+An important caveat is that raw data, downloaded directly from each survey, is not managed by version control, and is shared between projects and versions.
 This is because downloading raw data usually takes a long time, and is meant to be unaffected by the code or parameters chosen for different projects.